dan-goodwin-bluefruit/BambooHRFixes/ReadMe.md

-Chrome extension to fix problems with BambooHR.
+Chrome & Firefox extension to fix problems with BambooHR.

 Currently fixes: